machinekoder/pickit-docs/docs/quick-start/your-first-detection.rst

 Follow the steps below to do your first detection with Pickit:

 -  Make sure that the Pickit camera is mounted approximately 700 mm above a flat workspace.
-The workspace is now seen in the 2D viewer on the Pickit user interface.
+The workspace is now seen in the 2D viewer on the Pickit web interface.
--  In the Pickit user interface press :guilabel:`Disable Robot Mode`.
+-  In the Pickit web interface press :guilabel:`Disable Robot Mode`.
 -  Create a new setup: in the **Setup** tab, on top, click :guilabel:`+ New` and name the new setup file 'Test\_Pickit'.
 Press :guilabel:`Continue`.
 -  Place the three workspace markers, according the indicated arrows,